Technigo/project-happy-thoughts/README.md

 # Happy Thoughts :sparkling_heart:

-This assignment was to make a kind of Twitter App in React.js by fetching and posting to an API.
+This project was to make a kind of Twitter App in React by fetching and posting to an API.
+The user can post and like happy thoughts.
-The goal was to practice React state and effect hooks.

 ## The problem

+I
 ### Tech I've used / What I've practiced
 - React.js / State and Effect hooks
 - JavaScript
 - JSX
 - API

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+The goal was to practice using React state and effect hooks while fetching and posting data to an API.
+I started with the list of messages, fetching from the API and mapping through the data to create the list.
+The data is sorted and messages with no input are filtered out.
+I continued to create the input form in which the user can post their happy thoughts.
+The submit button is disabled if the user puts in too many/few characters and there is a counter to show the user how many characters they have used.
+Finally I added a counter for how many individual posts the user has liked.
+I did this using a state hook with an array that stores the id of the liked post.
+If I had more time I would make individual css files for the components and made it responsive.

 ## View it live :tada: